semework/llm-GPT-Alpaca-BERT-financial-sentiment-classification/README.md

 ### Approach steps:

-#### Step 0 - Install the necessary libraries - uncomment and run the following cells if they are not already installed.
+#### Step 0 - Install the necessary libraries - run the following cells if they are not already installed.
 This is followed by importing the necessary libraries. # Langchain sometimes has issues with dependencies and it is recommended to install with upgrade

 ```commandline
 pip -q install alpaca-trade-api alpaca-py transformers openai tiktoken